xiaxueyi00-eng/cart253/mod-jam-frog/ideas.md

 This is an effortless, amusing, and timing game.
 The player controls the frog to eat the most flies before time runs out.

+Added a gradually changing background to make the player's eyes relax.

 The frog eats flies, but it gets harder and harder to catch them.

 When the game starts, it will have a limited timer.